 Our Death Valley photo tour begins at the boarding meeting room at the Inn hotel at 2PM.

 For the first shooting, we will venture on our first sunset photography session to Badwater Basin, the lowest and driest place in North America.
-This location offers fantastic photo opportunities to capture the most iconic landscape features in Death Valley National Park: the classic polygonal salt formations in the foreground and the rugged Amargosa and Panamint mountain range in the background.
+This location offers fantastic photo opportunities to capture the most iconic landscape features in Death Valley National Park: the classic polygonal salt formations in the foreground and the Panamint mountain range in the background.

 We will hike about a mile into the Badwater Basin to find the best salt polygons before sunset and will return for our first Milky Way photography session if conditions allow.